JOIN US FOR OUR UPCOMING VOLUNTEER OPEN HOUSE & TRAINING ON sATURDAY, JULY 18, 2020!

 An individual between the ages of 12-15 may participate as a volunteer with PALS working with horses and barn help but not in sessions, if they are accompanied and directly supervised by a parent or guardian the entire time.

-Both under-age volunteer and parent/guardian must undergo appropriate volunteer training sessions and both must fill out a PALS volunteer applications.
+Both the volunteer and parent/guardian must undergo appropriate volunteer training sessions and both must fill out a PALS volunteer applications.
 Final approval of a volunteer under the age of 16 will be given at the discretion of the Executive Director.
 PALS has the right terminate volunteers under the age of 16 for any reason.
-A person between then ages 12-15 may help as a program volunteer so long as they are be able to demonstrate substantial horse experience.
+A person between the ages 12-15 may help as a program volunteer so long as they are be able to demonstrate substantial horse experience.

-Individuals interested in helping with cleaning stalls, giving hay and water to horses, and general barn cleaning can choose this opportunity
+Individuals interested in helping with cleaning stalls, giving hay and water to horses, and general barn cleaning can choose this opportunity.

 Must be at least 16 years old and able to work independently.

 Must attend a PALS volunteer training to understand how PALS operates.